The best hotels in Norwegian Fjords

 The trade-off: some smaller boats and ferries run reduced schedules outside June-August.
 The Nærøyfjord cruise from Flåm Harbour runs daily April through October, but the earliest departures only run in summer.
 Check Norled's timetable directly before you book shoulder-season accommodation.
 Don't assume the summer schedule applies.

-Norwegian Fjords's best neighborhoods
+Norwegian Fjords's best hotel regions

 Sognefjord is the one to prioritize.
 It's the longest fjord in Norway, the villages are more spread out than Hardangerfjord, and the combination of Flåm, Balestrand, and Sogndal gives you real flexibility on budget.
 Hardangerfjord is stunning but more compact, and better if you want to stay close to Bergen.